 There's nothing wrong with liking the pay boost.
 However, your main reasoning for wanting to become a manager needs to be something deeper.

-Good reasons to become a manager include the desire for growth, challenge, or simply the fulfillment you get from the taking on new responsibilities or from building up and helping others.
+Good reasons to become a manager include the desire for growth, challenge, or the fulfillment you get from the building up and helping others.